 * Hours: 09:00-23:00 (Closed on Mondays 09:00-14:00 for regular maintenance)

 |Intervals||30 minute intervals on weekdays

 |Once a day|

 |Route time||Approx. 2 hours||Approx. 1.5 hours|

-* Departing point: Koreana Hotel near Gwanghwamun Station (Seoul Subway Line 5), Exit 6.
+* Departure point: Koreana Hotel near Gwanghwamun Station (Seoul Subway Line 5), Exit 6.

-** The bus does not operate on Mondays (Exception: when Monday falls on public holidays, and Mondays during summer peak season (from 4th week of July to August 15, 2016))
+* City Tour Bus does not operate on Mondays (Exception: national holiday falling on a Monday, and during summer peak season (4th week of July to August 15))

 ☞ Related page: Seoul City Tour

-* This column was last updated in January 2016, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.
+* This column was last updated in August 2016, and therefore information may differ from what is presented here.
+We advise you to check details from the official website before visiting.